RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 # CI/CD Pipeline with AWS Code Pipeline.

-In this assigment I created a CI/CD Pipeline using AWS Code Pipeline.
+In this assigment I created a CI/CD Pipeline using AWS Code Pipeline to automate the deployment of a simple static HTML page.

 # Requirements
 An AWS Account